joerj123/extension/README.md

 - Checks for Shopify-based websites
 - Displays a popup message with the detection result
 - Changes the extension icon color based on the detection result
+- Save sites you've visited to a list
+- Download your saved sites as a CSV, including the URL

 ## Installation